brentp/mosdepth/README.md

 ```
 mosdepth --by capture.bed sample-output sample.exome.bam
 ```
-For a 5.5GB exome file and all 1,195,764 ensembl exons as the regions, this completes in 1 minute 38 seconds with a single CPU.
+For a 5.5GB exome BAM and all 1,195,764 ensembl exons as the regions, this completes in 1 minute 38 seconds with a single CPU.

 Per-base output will go to `sample-output.per-base.bed.gz`,